wasserstiefel/wasserstiefel.github.io/about.md

 permalink: /about/
 ---

-Hi, my name is Ivan, I'm 20 years old and live in Paris
+hi, my name is Ivan, I'm 20 years old and currently live in Paris.

-I study Architecture at ENSA Paris-Belleville.
+I study Architecture at [ENSA Paris-Belleville](https://www.paris-belleville.archi.fr/).

 ### More Information

-On my free time I like to read philosohpy and take pictures, feel free to check them out on my portfolio.
+in my free time I like to read philosohpy and take pictures, feel free to check them out on my portfolio (-:

 thank you for checking my personal website!